-The Council authorised the prospective financial statements on 7 May 2021.
-The Council, which is authorised to do so and believes that the assumptions underlying these prospective financial statements are appropriate, and approved the draft Long Term Plan for consultation.
+The Council authorised the prospective financial statements on 30 June 2015.
+The Council, which is authorised to do so and believes that the assumptions underlying these prospective financial statements are appropriate, approved the long term plan after consultation.
 Council and management of Westland District Council accept responsibility for the preparation of the prospective financial statements, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.
 No actual results have been incorporated within the prospective financial statements.